News

 - Generate new spending to the Shenandoah Valley (not just recirculating local spending)

-For further information about GO Virginia Region 8’s project priorities, please refer to the Region 8 Economic Growth and Diversification Plan with appendices that is available on the Shenandoah Valley Partnership’s website.
-Additional information about GO Virginia also is available on the Virginia Department of Housing and Community Development’s (DHCD) website.
+For further information about GO Virginia Region 8’s project priorities, please refer to the Region 8 Economic Growth and Diversification Plan.
+The entire plan with appendices is available at the Shenandoah Valley Partnership’s website at www.shenandoah-valley.biz/tools-resources/go-virginia/.
+Additional information about GO Virginia also is available at the Virginia Department of Housing and Community Development’s (DHCD) at http://www.dhcd.virginia.gov/index.php/go-virginia.html.

 Announcements